EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Management of Group Keying Material ## {#ssec-group-key-management}

-As stated in Section {{sec-requirements}}, it is important to adopt a group key management scheme that SHOULD update the security context and keying material in the group, before a new endpoint joins the group or after a currently present endpoint leaves the group.
+As stated in {{sec-requirements}}, it is important to adopt a group key management scheme that SHOULD update the security context and keying material in the group, before a new endpoint joins the group or after a currently present endpoint leaves the group.
 This is necessary in order to preserve backward confidentiality and forward confidentiality in the multicast group.

 Especially in dynamic, large-scale, multicast groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the security context and keying material update.